 On February 25, MCHD joined with 8 other Triangle independent schools to host a Job Fair for underrepresented teachers and school professionals.
 We look forward to hosting another soon!

 Tammy Squires, Head of School

 In April 2018, Tammy will be attending the NCAIS Diversity and Inclusion Conference.
 The topic this year is "Creating and Nurturing an Inclusive Community."
+She is also currently participating in the "Growing in Diversity & Reconciliation" 3-week course led by Dr. Terrance Ruth, Dr. J.D.
+Greear, and Tremayne Manson.
 In the summer 2016, Tammy attended the American Montessori Society’s Diversity Conference where she learned from Derrick Gay’s presentation, “The Double-Edged Sword of Diversity: Reframing Community-Life Initiatives in Montessori Schools.”
 Learn more from his TedX Video.

 Cynthia Hughey, Assistant Head of School

 Cynthia has recently completed a Racial Equity Workshop with local activists, Organizing Against Racism.
 OAR teaches participants how to deconstruct historical, cultural and institutional racism and build something new and revolutionary in its place.
 As they offer workshops throughout the Triangle, Cynthia enthusiastically recommends this workshop for any and all people interested in dismantling racism.
 Learn more at oarnc.org.

 Prior to this, Cynthia has also regularly participated in Ruth King’s Mindful of Race workshops.
 Learn more at ruthking.net.

 Staff: Professional Development